bounded-systems/dev-contracts/README.md

 ## Solution: Sandboxed & Linked Tooling

-`pushd-devtools` acts as a central, up-to-date source for development tools and their necessary environments through:
+Sandboxed & Linked Tooling that acts as a central, up-to-date source for development tools and their necessary environments through:

 1. **Sandboxing:** Tools and runtimes are managed within this repository, separate from target projects